knagadevara/JustJenkins/README.md

 # Into the world of Salt-Project

-Goal is to build via learning Saltstack.
+Goal is to build servers with learning Saltstack.